openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

    PRSERV_HOST = "localhost:0"

-Once the service is started, packages will automatically get increasing ``PR`` values and BitBake takes care of starting and stopping the server.
+Once the service is started, packages will automatically get increasing :term:`PR` values and BitBake takes care of starting and stopping the server.

 If you have a more complex setup where multiple host development systems